All Resources

 UserGuiding

-When visitors load UserGuiding’s homepage, they’re greeted with a modal inviting them to the product onboarding brand’s upcoming webinar.
+When visitors load UserGuiding’s homepage, they’re greeted with a pop-up modal inviting them to the product onboarding brand’s upcoming webinar.
 Modals like these help to give visitors a more robust view of your brand, while still keeping them on the homepage.
-If visitors do decide to register via the modal, they’ll provide the brand with their email address—incredibly powerful and valuable zero-party data.
+If visitors do decide to register via the pop-up modal, they’ll provide the brand with their email address—incredibly powerful and valuable zero-party data.

 UserGuiding B2B Modal Example